Electricity basics explained simply

 big_number

-Higher the current (higher amperes) higher is the number of electrons that pass a cross section of the wire per second.
+The higher the current (higher amperes) higher the number of electrons that pass a cross-section of the wire per second.

 less_more_current